simplex-chat/simplexmq/rfcs/2022-12-26-simplex-file-transfer.md

 File transfer servers will be chosen by file senders.
 The servers will allow senders to anonymously upload fixed-size file chunks.

-### Transport protocol: one of two options:
+### Transport protocol

-- fixed-size blocks with binary-encoded commands over TCP, similar to SMP and notifications server protocols
+- binary-encoded commands sent as fixed-size padded block in the body of HTTP2 POST request, similar to SMP and notifications server protocol transmission encodings.
-- HTTP2.

-In any case, file upload and download could be done via HTTP2.
+- HTTP2 POST with a fixed size padded block body for file upload and download.

+Block size - 4096 bytes (it would fit ~120 Ed25519 recipient keys).

+The reasons to use HTTP2:

+- avoid the need to have two hostnames (or two different ports) for commands and file uploads.
+- compatibility with the existing clients.

+The reason not to use JSON bodies:

+- bigger request size, so fewer recipient keys would fit in a single request
+- signature over command has to be outside of JSON anyway.

+The reason not to use URI segments / HTTP verbs / REST semantics – to have consistent request size.

 ### Required server commands: